 Hilfiker Elementary School: 4 fifth grade classrooms

-Business Partners: Reino Linen Service, Sandusky County Auditor and Terra State Community College
+Business Partners: Reino Linen Service, Sandusky County Parks District and Terra State Community College

 Lakota Middle School: 4 fifth grade classrooms